MITComputationalCamera/FaceRecognition/README.md

 5. Add your code in between the comments (HomeWorkChanges) inside the `onCameraFrame` function in the `FdActivity` class.
 	- try to use the functions in OpenCV.
 Almost all steps can be executed using OpenCV functionality.

->IMPORTANT: This program will ONLY work when you hold the phone in landscape mode.
+>IMPORTANT: This app will ONLY work when you hold the phone in landscape mode.
 This is because of how it is trying to recognize face in an absolute manner.
 >Specifically, if you hold the phone in portrait mode, it sees :) instead of '__' and thus does not recognize a face.

+>NOTE: This app does very very basic face recognition and will not always work accurately.
+However, you will notice dramatic improvements if you stay in a similar
+>environment to your myface.jpg picture and tweak the threshold coefficient.

 TIPS
 ====